-Intensely lemony, moist and with a delicate crumb, this lemon drizzle cake has it all.
+Intensely lemony, moist and with a delicate crumb, this gluten free lemon drizzle cake has it all.
 It’s the perfect everyday dessert that’s easy to prepare, and a joy to eat.
 Although, with how absolutely delicious it is, it would be welcome at any and all occasions.

-A grand statement indeed, to claim to have made the perfect lemon drizzle cake.
+A grand statement indeed, to claim to have made the perfect gluten free lemon drizzle cake.
 With so many (delicious and wonderful) recipes out there, how can I possibly maintain that this recipe is the best possible?

 Okay, let’s first consider what makes the perfect lemon drizzle cake: